Portkey vs Valence

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Portkey offers a free plan with limited features and paid plans for more advanced capabilities.
+Offers a free tier with basic features and paid plans for enhanced usage and capabilities.

 -